 Why did Ferneham Hall need to be replaced?

-Why has it taken so long to get started?
+Why did it take so long to get started?

-What will the new Fareham Live have to offer?
+What does the new Fareham Live have to offer?

-Why is the Council spending so much money on this?
+Why did the Council spend so much money on this?

 Who came up with the name Fareham Live?